vinhyard/VisionAI-Web-Project/README.md

  </p>
  <p>
 <h2>Improvements</h2>
 React could be used to improve the layout of the front end.
 Implement a back/again button.
 If this project was a public website, using concurrency and parallel programming would increase processing speed.
 Adding more functions such as ethnicity detection, face-mask detection, celebrity look-alike, etc. would further enhance the experience.
+Using javascript, a pop-up menu could be used instead of redirecting users to another html page.
  </p>
  <p>
 <h2>Conclusion</h2>